exclipsee/python-mastery-portfolio/README.md

 ---

+This README has been updated to include the new `--json-logs` option, the `config` loader, and the `pm-portfolio version` command.
+The demo README lives in `demo/README.md` with Streamlit run instructions.

-If you approve this README I can commit and push it — reply `commit and push`.
+If you want me to commit and push these changes, reply `commit and push` or approve below.